Config Scrapyard

 static const char unknown_str[] = "";inconfig.hto remove slstatus' 'n/a' thing, so that nothing is displayed if cmus isn't running

-Uses a seperator instead of the playback status and time, as shown in this page's screenshots.
+Uses a seperator instead of the playback status and time.

 { run_command, "%4s ", "pgrep -x cmus > /dev/null && (cmus-remote -C status | grep -q 'tag artist' && echo \"$(cmus-remote -C status | grep -oP '(?<=tag artist ).*') - $(cmus-remote -C status | grep -oP '(?<=tag title ).*') |\" || echo \"$(cmus-remote -C status | grep -oP '(?<=file ).*' | sed 's|.*/||; s|\\.[^.]*$||') |\")" },